The Major Arcana

 XVI The Tower:

-Ancient/Modern Examples: The tragic twin tower attack of 9/11 in New York, Tower of Babel, Leaning Tower of Pisa, the Hindu Goddess Kali, buildings, furnaces, fire places, Hestia (Goddess of the Hearth).
-Movies: Brazil, Streetcar Named Desire, American Beauty, Requiem For a Dream, 9 and Avatar.
-This can mean tragedy if an awareness is ignored or refused.
+Ancient/Modern Examples: The tragic twin tower attack of 9/11 in NY, Tower of Babel, Leaning Tower of Pisa, the Hindu Goddess Kali, buildings, furnaces and fire places.
+Movies: Brazil, Streetcar Named Desire, Titanic, Mad Max, American Beauty, Requiem For a Dream, '9', Avatar, Boys Don't Cry, Beasts of the Southern Wild, and US.
 The Tower is about cleansing; tearing down rigid beliefs that no longer serve.
 Radical change and upheaval.
-Renewal from the act of destruction.
+Renewal thru the act of destruction.
+This can mean tragedy if an awareness is ignored or refused.
 This card doesn't stand for the realization but instead the cause.
 A traumatic escape from 'prison' and confining structure.

 XVII The Star:

-Ancient/Modern Examples: Star of Bethlehem, Star of David, Pagan pentacle, movie stars, and stars of the US flag.
+Ancient/Modern Examples: Star of Bethlehem, Star of David, Pagan pentagram, movie stars, and stars on the flag.
 Movies: Rocky, Rudy, Amelie.
 The Star is about things looking optimistic and bright.
 Feeling renewed and inspired.
 Recognition for achievements.
 Wishing upon a falling star or having faith in something.

 XVIII The Moon: